 The Resource Manager for northern Victoria today updated the 2021/22 seasonal determinations.

-The Goulburn and Loddon systems increase from 85 per cent high-reliability water shares (HRWS) to 100 per cent HRWS.
+The Murray, Goulburn, Campaspe and Loddon systems remain at 100 per cent of high-reliability water shares (HRWS).

-The latest Bureau of Meteorology seasonal outlook favours above-average rainfall across the northern Victoria for the October to December period.
-The Bureau has issued a La Niña watch, meaning the chance of a La Niña event forming is around 50 per cent.
-The negative Indian Ocean Dipole is nearing its end, but may still influence rainfall over the coming months.
-A negative Indian Ocean Dipole and a La Niña each increase the likelihood of above-average rainfall totals in south-east Australia.
+The latest Bureau of Meteorology seasonal outlook favours above-average rainfall across the northern Victoria for the December to February period.
+The Bureau’s La Niña alert remains in place, meaning the chance of a La Niña event forming is around 70 per cent.
+The negative Indian Ocean Dipole event has weakened to neutral levels.
+A negative Indian Ocean Dipole and a La Niña event each increase the likelihood of above-average rainfall totals in south-east Australia.

 Allocation trade from New South Wales to Victoria is limited to the lesser of a net annual volume of 200 GL or a volume that keeps the risk of spill in the Victoria’s share of both Hume and Dartmouth reservoirs below 50 per cent.
-While the risk of spill at Lake Hume is effectively 100 per cent, the risk of spill at Dartmouth is about 10 per cent and this is where trade adjustments will occur.
+While the risk of spill at Lake Hume is effectively 100 per cent, the risk of spill at Dartmouth is less than 5 per cent and this is where trade adjustments will occur.